Claude de La Châtre: Elevation

 La Châtre received several honours in 1568, first the governorship of Touraine in April, before being made governor of Berry in July.
-Around this time La Châtre was inducted as a chevalier de l'Ordre du Saint-Michel and also received a large sum of money from the crown.
+Around this time La Châtre was inducted as a chevalier de l'Ordre de Saint-Michel and also received a large sum of money from the crown.
 In September 1568 the Protestant leadership fled south from court as the crown revoked toleration.
 La Châtre in his capacity as governor of Berry observed that as they travelled through his governorship they added all the Protestants of his charge to their company.
 He wrote to the king that he suspected they were making for La Rochelle, from where they would prepare a counterattack.

 After the Assassination of Admiral Coligny on 24 August 1572, the Admiral, now disgraced was deprived of much of his property.
 To this end the Château de Châtillon-Coligny was divided between René de Villequier, Gaspard de La Châtre and his cousin La Châtre, governor of Berry.
 They also benefited from the property of other murdered Protestant aristocrats.